mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 3. Select **Azure Batch** as the target platform.

-4. From the **Credentials** drop-down, select existing Azure credentials, or add new credentials by selecting the **+** button.
-If you select to use existing credentials, skip to step 7.
+4. From the **Credentials** drop-down, select existing Azure credentials, or select **+** to add new credentials.
+If you have existing credentials, skip to step 7.

 5. Enter a name, e.g. "Azure Credentials".